dolthub/docs/packages/doltgres/content/sql/version-control/README.md

   that provide read access to version control information, such as branches, commit log, diffs, and conflicts.
 * [System variables](./dolt-sysvars.md) documents all the
-  Dolt-provided system variables that expose and control various aspects of Dolt's behavior.
+  Doltgres-provided system variables that expose and control various aspects of Doltgres's behavior.
-* [Saved Queries](./saved-queries.md) documents a Dolt feature to save queries for later execution.
+* [Saved Queries](./saved-queries.md) documents a Doltgres feature to save queries for later execution.